Frequently Requested Statistics on Immigrants and Immigration in the United States

 How many foreign born are naturalized citizens?

-In 2012, 18.7 million immigrants were naturalized U.S. citizens, accounting for 46 percent of the foreign-born population (40.8 million) and 6 percent of the total U.S. population (313.9 million) according to ACS estimates.
+In 2014, 20 million immigrants were naturalized U.S. citizens, accounting for 47 percent of the total foreign-born population (42.4 million) and 6 percent of the U.S. population (318.9 million), according to ACS estimates.

 How many immigrants naturalize?

-- For more background information on naturalization trends, see Naturalization Trends in the United States.
+- For more information on naturalization trends, see Naturalization Trends in the United States.

 How many foreign nationals become U.S. citizens through military naturalization?